 Amar Saadani’s unexplained wealth in Britain

-It is unclear whether Emmanuel Macron received bribes in exchange of protecting these individuals since even French laws appear to have been flouted.
 In a report due to be released after summer, the Algiers Herald will make damning revelations on the assets of the Saadani family as well as the extravagant spending of his son Adel and his daughter Salma.